sy2002/MiSTer2MEGA65/README.md

 MiSTer2MEGA65 is a framework to simplify porting MiSTer cores to the MEGA65.

+CAUTION: RIGHT NOW THIS IS A HEAVILY WORK-IN-PROGRESS PRE-ALPHA VERSION.
+WE WILL RELEASE THIS AS A V1.0 AS SOON AS THE FOLLOWING FIRST MILESTONE HAS BEEN REACHED: USING THIS FRAMEWORK, steddyman PORTED A FIRST VERSION OF MiSTer's TRS-80 CORE AND sy2002 PORTED A FIRST VERSION OF MiSTer's NES CORE.

 The MEGA65 does have some significant ROM/RAM constraints compared to the
 MiSTer: There is the RAM that is contained in the FPGA and there are 8 MB up to 16 MB of relatively slow HyperRAM.
 This is why MiSTer2MEGA65 strives to